visit-dav/visit/src/doc/using_visit/Operators/OperatorTypes/index.rst

 Operator Types
 --------------

-VisIt is installed with operator plugins, which perform a wide variety of functions.
+VisIt is installed with operator plug-ins, which perform a wide variety of functions.
 Some of the operators are not be enabled by default so they do not show up in the **Operator** menu.
 Use the :ref:`Plugin Manager Window`, which can be opened by clicking on the **Plugin Manager** option in the